-The Black Sea Bass Research Fleet started collecting data on November 30, 2016 and, if this proposal is funded, will continue to do so, utilizing the established sampling protocols and procedures, through at least July 31, 2021.
-The Black Sea Bass Research Fleet currently consists of ten fishermen based in Rhode Island, chosen strategically to provide data coverage from across the SNE/MAB region, throughout the year, from a variety of gear types: F/V Excalibur (Offshore Trawl), F/V Johnny B (Fish Pot, Rod & Reel, Lobster Pot), F/V Laura Lynn (Fish Pot, Rod & Reel, Lobster Pot), F/V Matrix (Lobster/Crab Pot), F/V Nancy Beth (Gillnet), F/V Priority Too (Rod & Reel, Charter), F/V Second Wind (Offshore Trawl), and F/V Sweet Misery (Gillnet, Lobster Pot), F/V Lady Clare (Lobster Pot), and F/V Debbie Sue (Trawl).
+The Black Sea Bass Research Fleet started collecting data on November 30, 2016 and, if this proposal is funded, will continue to do so, utilizing the established sampling protocols and procedures, through at least July 31, 2022.
+The Black Sea Bass Research Fleet currently consists of fourteen fishermen based in Rhode Island, chosen strategically to provide data coverage from across the SNE/MAB region, throughout the year, from a variety of gear types: F/V Excalibur (Offshore Trawl), F/V Johnny B (Fish Pot, Rod & Reel, Lobster Pot), F/V Laura Lynn (Fish Pot, Rod & Reel, Lobster Pot), F/V Matrix (Lobster/Crab Pot), F/V Nancy Beth (Gillnet), F/V Priority Too (Rod & Reel, Charter), F/V Second Wind (Offshore Trawl), F/V Sweet Misery (Gillnet, Lobster Pot), F/V Lady Clare (Lobster Pot), F/V Debbie Sue (Trawl), F/V Harvest Moon (Fish Pot, Lobster Pot), F/V X-Terminator (Fish pot, Gillnet), F/V Blue Label (Fish Pot, Gillnet), and F/V Brooke C (Lobster/Crab pot, Fish Pot, Scallop Dredge).
 The majority of samples have originated from statistical areas 537 and 539 as these two statistical areas exclusively cover the fishing grounds of the F/V Johnny B, F/V Laura Lynn, F/V Matrix, and F/V Priority Too, all of which are either seasonal fishing vessels or do not interact with black sea bass in the winter.
 The majority of inshore lobster, fish pot, rod and reel and gillnet samples come from the end of spring through the end of the fall when black sea bass are in highest abundances inshore in statistical areas 537 and 539.
 The F/V Second Wind and the F/V Excalibur fish further south than the above-mentioned vessels and interact with black sea bass year-round but primarily during the winter, however various vessel repairs and unrelated injuries have reduced the amount of data collected by these two vessels.
-The F/V Lady Clare fishes offshore and interacts with black sea bass heavily in the winter and spring months, however encounters them less frequently through the summer and fall.
-The newest vessel added to the Research Fleet, F/V Debbie Sue, fishes the further south of all Research Fleet Members and consistently completes trips into the MAB region south of Hudson Canyon.
+The F/V Lady Clare and F/V Brooke C fish offshore and interact with black sea bass heavily in the winter and spring months, however encounters them less frequently through the summer and fall.
+The F/V X-Terminator and F/V Blue Label both fish seasonally and mostly inshore in stat area 537 and were brought into the Fleet to expand the number of gear replicates in the gillnet and fish pot fisheries.
+F/V Debbie Sue, fishes the further south of all Research Fleet Members and consistently completes trips into the MAB region south of Hudson Canyon.
 In total, the Black Sea Bass Research Fleet has sampled black sea bass from 9 distinct statistical areas, 537, 539, 616, 613, 611, 615, 533, 525, and 622.
-Two additional F/Vs will be brought on with currently awarded funds from ACCSP.
-The proposed project seeks to add an additional two F/Vs that interact with black sea bass to increase the gear-type specific statistical power of the non-trawl collected data and to increase the spatiotemporal coverage of Research Fleet data collection.